In April 1796 a small army of 38,000 crosses the south western Alps and enters Italy.

-Pope Gregory XIII was the first to make use in an original way of his family symbol, the dragon.
+Pope Gregory XIII was the first to make use of his heraldic symbol, the dragon, in an original way.
 Dragons came out of the formal coat of arms and became the theme of many decorations.
 His example was followed especially by the popes who had animals in their coat of arms.
 Pope Paul V had not only a dragon, but also an eagle to play with.
-In this way he still retains ownership on the main fountain of Faenza.
+In this way he is still celebrated in the main fountain of Faenza.

 The statue of Pope Pius VI

 Pope Pius VI was born in Cesena and still his surname (Braschi) is popular there.
-So that explains why his statue and coat of arms survived the fury of the revolution.
+So that explains why his statue and coat of arms survived the fury of the revolution (they were removed for some years).
 The coat of arms shows some lilies withstanding the action of wind, but the wind was too strong.

-Today a busy beach resort, Rimini is also a city of art, worth a visit just for the Tempio Malatestiano.
-The revolution was harsh on all signs of the teocratic state.
+Today a busy beach resort, Rimini is also a city of art, worth a visit just for Tempio Malatestiano.
+The revolution was harsh on all signs of the theocratic state.
 In the main square there were two of them.

 The statue of Paul V was pulled down (one can still see where the marble base was broken) and the coat of arms destroyed.
 The statue was eventually put back in the square, but without the coat of arms.
 Paul V however is not deprived of the company of the eagle and the dragon, symbols of his family.

 The Renaissance fountain too tells us about the pope who wanted it.
-The Lilies of Pope Paul III Farnese sculpted on one of the columns escaped the attention of the rioters.
+The fleurs-de-lis of Paul III Farnese sculpted on one of the columns escaped the attention of the revolutionaries.